TomBebbington/tombebbington.github.io/_posts/2016-03-25-roots-of-quadratic-equations.markdown

 layout: post
 ---

-# Formula

-As taught in GCSE, every single quadratic can be expressed in this form:
+As taught at GCSE, every single quadratic can be expressed in this form:

 \`ax^2 + bx + c = 0\`